A Doll's House (1922 film): Plot

 As described in a film magazine, in a slightly modernized version of the story that could take place in any town, Torvald Helmer (Hale) is ill at home, and is ordered by his physician Dr. Rank (De Brulier) to a southern clime.
-His wife Nora (Nazimova) forges her father's name to a bank note to raise money to save her husband's life.
+His wife Nora Helmer (Nazimova) forges her father's name to a bank note to raise money to save her husband's life.
 Six years later, when she has but one payment left on the note, Nils Krogstad (Nowell) threatens to expose her unless she intercedes and prevents her husband from discharging him from the bank.
 Nora begs her husband to have Krogstad remain.
 Torvald learns her reason for her request and accuses Nora unjustly.
 When Krogstad returns Nora's note marked "paid," Torvald is overjoyed that his own reputation is saved, and agrees to overlook the past.
 Nora, however, decides that her first duty is to be a human being and leaves her husband and children.
 She walks out into the storm and declares that it is "the end and the beginning."